Young and Murray State host Illinois State - WTOP News

 Murray, Kentucky; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Murray State hosts Illinois State after Katelyn Young scored 23 points in Murray State’s 110-79 win over the Western Carolina Catamounts.
+BOTTOM LINE: Murray State plays Illinois State after Katelyn Young scored 23 points in Murray State’s 110-79 win over the Western Carolina Catamounts.

-The Racers have gone 3-1 in home games.
-Murray State scores 90.1 points and has outscored opponents by 15.5 points per game.
+The Racers are 3-1 on their home court.
+Murray State leads the MVC with 37.8 points in the paint led by Halli Poock averaging 9.0.

 The Redbirds are 2-2 on the road.
-Illinois State scores 75.2 points and has outscored opponents by 8.2 points per game.
+Illinois State scores 75.2 points while outscoring opponents by 8.2 points per game.

-Murray State scores 90.1 points, 23.1 more per game than the 67.0 Illinois State allows.
-Illinois State has shot at a 47.9% clip from the field this season, 4.5 percentage points higher than the 43.4% shooting opponents of Murray State have averaged.
+Murray State averages 90.1 points, 23.1 more per game than the 67.0 Illinois State gives up.
+Illinois State averages 6.1 made 3-pointers per game this season, 0.6 fewer makes per game than Murray State allows.

+The Racers and Redbirds meet Sunday for the first time in MVC play this season.

-TOP PERFORMERS: Young is scoring 17.8 points per game and averaging 5.8 rebounds for the Racers.
+TOP PERFORMERS: Young is shooting 50.9% and averaging 17.8 points for the Racers.

-Maya Wong is averaging 7.7 points and four assists for the Redbirds.
+Elyce Knudsen is shooting 44.7% from beyond the arc with 2.3 made 3-pointers per game for the Redbirds, while averaging 14.1 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.